pvcraven/2017_web_security/source/data_encoding/data_encoding.rst

 UTF-8 (Unicode) Encoding
 ------------------------

 Another method to secure your website is using UTF-8.
-When using this "the goal is to replace the existing character sets with its standard UTF format [t]_."
+When using this "the goal is to replace the existing character sets with its standard UTF format."
 This method is used more frequently and has a high success rate with securing your website.
 The two most commonly used forms of encoding are UTF-8 and UTF-16.

 UTF-8: "a character in UTF-8 can be from 1 to 4 bytes long.
 UTF-8 can represent any character in the Unicode standard.
 UTF-8 is backwards compatible with ASCII.
 UTF-8 is the preferred encoding for e-mail and web pages."